John Delaney 2020 presidential campaign: Background

-Delaney is a three-term congressman, representing Maryland's 6th district.
-He has a background as a businessman and entrepreneur.
+Delaney was a three-term congressman, representing Maryland's 6th district.
+He had a background as a businessman and entrepreneur.

 Before Delaney announced that he was running for the presidency, he was considered a potential candidate for Maryland's 2018 gubernatorial election.

 Delaney had said that he began considering a presidential run following Hillary Clinton's surprise defeat by Republican nominee Donald Trump in the 2016 election.

 In May 2017, Chris Matthews, host of MSNBC's program Hardball and the husband of Maryland Democratic Party Chair Kathleen Matthews, said that Delaney had set up an office in Maryland that he speculated might be for a presidential run.
 At the time, Delaney's office denied this speculation.
 Later that month, Delaney said, "I am not running for president."

 Campaign announcement

-Delaney launched his campaign announcement with the publication of an op-ed column on the Washington Posts website, which coincided with the launch of a campaign Twitter account and YouTube account on which he posted a five-minute video outlining his plans.
+Delaney launched his campaign announcement with the publication of an op-ed column on The Washington Posts website, which coincided with the launch of a campaign Twitter account and YouTube account on which he posted a five-minute video outlining his plans.
 Rumors of Delaney's campaign arose the day before the publication of his op-ed.

 In order to focus on his run for the presidency, Delaney did not run for reelection to Congress in 2018.

 It is highly unusual for a serious presidential candidate to announce so early.
 Previously Republican Pete du Pont had held the record of the earliest announcement; du Pont announced his campaign for the 1988 election in 1986, 615 days before the start of the Iowa caucuses.